Caleb-Cove/JavaScriptStarter/README.md

-# My Game is Cool!
+# This. is a bucket.

-Make sure you give it a good description here...
+Dear God...
+There's more.
+No!